-Good status was achieved in terms of concentrations of non-dioxin like PCB (Sum of 6 CB: 28, 52, 101, 138, 153 and 180, see Good Environmental status table 1) in fish in most evaluated assessment units during the period 2011-2015, as the average concentrations were below the threshold value of 75 μ g/kg ww in fish muscle (or 75 ng/g ww) (Results figure 1).
-At some stations, in the Eastern Gotland Basin, the Arkona Basin and in the Kiel Bay, good status was not achieved.
-While in the Eastern Gotland basin a decreasing trend was observed, the concentrations of PCB in the Arkona Basin and the Kiel Bay showed no trend.
+Good status was achieved in terms of concentrations of non-dioxin like PCB (Sum of 6 CB: 28, 52, 101, 138, 153 and 180, see Good Environmental status table 1) in fish in most evaluated assessment units during the period 2011-2016, as the average concentrations were below the threshold value of 75 μ g/kg wet weight (ww) in fish muscle (or 75 μ g/kg ww) (Results figure 1).
+At some stations, especially along the coast in the Bothnian Bay (< 3 years data), the Arkona Basin, Gulf of Finland (< 3 years data), Kattegat and in the Quark (< 3 years data), good status was not achieved.
+The concentrations of PCB showed no trend or were based on too few years of monitoring to do a trend assessment.

-The results are based on PCB concentrations in different fish species, but also different matrixes, i.e. muscle and liver (Results figure 1).
-This brings extra variability in the results due to species differences and matrix specific properties.
+The results are based on PCB concentrations in different fish species, but also different matrices, i.e. muscle and liver (Results figure 1).
+To reduce the variability between different matrices, the threshold value is adapted to differences in lipid content of different matrices.

 Results figure 1.
-Spatial variation of the non-dioxin like PCBs (Sum of 6 PCB) sampling stations, flounder, dab, herring, cod, perch and eelpout are represented.
-Green colour indicates that the measured non-dioxin like PCBs concentrations are below the threshold value.
-Small open circles indicate an 'initial status assessment' with only 1-2 years of data, small filled circles indicate that there is not enough data to assess a trend, large filled circles that concentrations have been stable during the whole monitoring period and the filled arrow that there is an upward or downward trend during the monitoring period.
+Spatial variation of the non-dioxin like PCBs (Sum of 6 PCB) sampling stations in biota (flounder, common dab, herring, cod, European perch, European sprat and eelpout) (left) and status assessment in biota (right).
+Green colour indicates that the upper 95 % confidence interval for non-dioxin like PCBs concentration is below the threshold value (i.e. good status).
+Small open circles indicate a status assessment based on only 1-2 years of data (initial data), small filled circles indicate that data is not suitable to assess a trend (treated with initial methodology), large filled circles that no detectable concentration trends can be identified during the whole monitoring period (full data), and the filled arrow indicate that there is a statistically defined upward or downward trend during the monitoring period.
+Click here to access interactive maps at the HELCOM Map and Data Service: PCBs, dioxin and furan.